HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 editors: []
 translators: []
 results: https://docs.google.com/spreadsheets/d/12vQIA0xsC5Jr3J9Sh03AcAvgFjMAmP1xSS6Tjai9LF0/
-featured_quote: While the topic of “CSS in JS” is good for a Twitter flame war or two, its use in the wild continues to be very small.
+featured_quote: The 2021 Web Almanac offers deeper insight into how the use of CSS differs in the realm of what we all think we need versus what we actually see in production.
 featured_stat_1: 71%
 featured_stat_label_1: The percentage of pages using Flexbox for some form of layout.
 featured_stat_2: 3